 No matter how long you’ve been managing or using data centers for your business growth or the storage needs of other companies, there is always room for improvement.

-Often what it comes down to is managing and balancing power use while eliminating physical practices and procedures that inhibit the optimization of the data center as a whole.
+Often what it comes down to is managing and balancing power use while eliminating physical practices and procedures.
+Things that may inhibit the optimization of the data center as a whole.

-IT Power Optimization
+Data Center Energy Efficiency and IT Power Optimization

 However, there are important steps that IT technicians or data center managers can take to ensure that equipment consistently operates at a more efficient level.

 Are there systems or workloads that can be combined?
-Just be sure that any efficiency checks or consolidation doesn’t interfere with security.
+Just be sure that any efficiency checks or consolidation don’t interfere with security.

 Time for an Upgrade

 Now is the perfect time to dispose of or even sell your used hard drives, servers, and other old equipment.
 Right now, they’re just consuming power and costing you money.

 And it might also be the perfect time for an upgrade.
-Generally as technology progresses and gets better and better, it tends to also grow in its efficiency.
+Generally, as technology progresses and gets better and better, it tends to also grow in its efficiency.

 Data Center Facilities

-An old building is not just a physical liability should disaster strike.
+An old building is not just a physical liability should a disaster strike.
 Often, older data centers are simply not fit for today’s technology.

 If that’s the case it may be time for a total data center decommission.
-A whole new building may seem daunting at first, especially as far as upfront expenses go.
+A whole new building may seem daunting at first though.
+This is especially true as far as upfront expenses go.

-Efficiency doesn’t always have to include energy.
+Optimal performance doesn’t always have to include energy.
 Especially when considering where your data center may be physically located and how that affects the costs of operating.

 And, depending how you backup your data, location will play a big role.
 No matter if it’s offsite in another location or via the cloud.